 To be placed on the list of interested participants or for more information email us at email@example.com.

-Since 2006, SEE International has been offering its volunteers an opportunity to improve their skills in the manual methods of cataract removal by organizing a Manual Small Incision Cataract Surgery (MSICS) training course and wet lab at its headquarters in Santa Barbara, California.
+Since 2006, SEE International has been offering its volunteers an opportunity to improve their skills in the manual methods of cataract removal by organizing a 1 day Manual Small Incision Cataract Surgery (MSICS) training course which features a lecture and wet lab.
 Taught by experienced faculty, SEE’s Level 1 MSICS Course is ideal for board certified ophthalmologists looking to participate on a SEE campaign or residents in their final year of training eager to become involved in humanitarian ophthalmology.
 CME units are available.

-SEE International also offers MSICS training opportunities for our volunteers who are interested in learning the technique directly in the field and apply it by performing actual surgeries under faculty supervision.
+SEE International also offers MSICS training opportunities for our volunteers who are interested in developing their skills directly in the field.
+Participants learn how to apply their skills by performing cataract surgery under faculty supervision.
 These multi-day courses are ideal for those that have already completed SEE’s Level 1 Course.
-Through our collaboration with Vision Outreach International, SEE International Volunteers can sign up for such programs around the world.
-Or, they can explore similar opportunities offered in Kolkata, India with Dr. Bikas Bhattacharya.
+Through our collaboration with Vision Outreach International, SEE International Volunteers can sign up for such programs in Honduras and the Dominican Republic.
+Additional opportunities are available in Kolkata & Siliguri, India and Querétaro, Mexico.

-SEE International will be offering MSICS courses throughout the year 2017, both internationally and domestically in the U.S. Please contact our Education & Training Division if you have any questions about MSICS courses to Rachel Siegel at firstname.lastname@example.org.
+SEE International offers MSICS courses throughout the year, both internationally and domestically in the U.S. Please contact our Education & Training Division if you have any questions about MSICS courses at email@example.com.